ros2/rclpy/rclpy/docs/source/index.rst

 rclpy provides the canonical Python API for interacting with ROS 2.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:

-   modules/modules
+   about
+   examples
+   api

 Indices and tables
 ==================